microsoft/AcademicContent/Workshop/3. Storage/Azure Storage and Cognitive Services HOL (Node).md

 	},
 	```

-1. Place the mouse cursor over "INTELLIPIX" in the Explorer window and click the **New File** button that appears.
-Name the new file ".gitignore" (without quotation marks).
+1. Place the mouse cursor over "INTELLIPIX" in the Explorer window and click the **New File** button to add a file to the project root.
+Name the new file **.gitignore**.
 Be sure to include the leading period in the file name.

     ![Adding a file](Images/node-add-file.png)